goktu/ADama/index.md

 if h >= 1:
     nc[x, y] = 1 if g <= 6 else 0
 ```
 While for 4-4 and 5-5 tuning, the maximum total count of cells with state 1 in the grid is the inverse Ising critical temperature.
-For 6-6 tuning, however, the maximum count corresponds to a higher value.
+For 6-6 tuning however, the maximum count corresponds to a higher value, by magnetizing from a paramagnetic state to a ferromagnetic state.
 The exact value is investigated in the presentation.

 <img src="img/8_isingferro.png" alt="hi" class="inline"/>